mmohamed28/Clear2Fog/README.md

 #### 1. Setup Environment

-Clone the repository and create the Conda environment from the provided file.
+Clone this repository and create the Conda environment from the provided file.
 This will install all necessary dependencies.

 ```bash
 git clone https://github.com/mmohamed28/Clear2Fog